VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek4/trainer-notes.md

 ### Your turn! : Pandas
 Get the participants to try and load the file "data.csv" into the variable "data_df" using the technique seen in the above code block.

+The following line prints out the data frame to show the participants what the data has

 ## Subtopic 2: Processing data in Pandas
 In this subtopic, the idea is for the participants to discover what some key functions in pandas do.
 There are 4 functions, head, tail, describe and value counts.